collSteve/Neural-NetWork-Implementation-Quest/README.md

 ## Current Version
-Screen Recording 2-4-1 sigmoid model:
+Screen Recording for solving the XOR problem with a 2-4-1 sigmoid model (overfitting):

 https://user-images.githubusercontent.com/46071004/171311225-1cb9760a-a6f1-4a45-a281-e7a17d37d36f.mp4